sweatylobster/musings/sciences/sort/phenomenology.md

 # why?

-Sabine Hossenfelder called mathematics useful.
-I thought she meant: mathematics a structure which mediates mind and world.
+Sabine Hossenfelder called mathematics "useful".
 No matter its domain or origin: would it not, in both cases, be the understanding?
 It's atypical to consider mathematics as an *a priori* science --

+ertainly pIt wasn't just this: during the interview conducted by an interlocutor struggling to prove his competence, and recorded with totally unnecessary camera movement, she stated that the application of mathematics has a greater bearing on the practice of physics as a living science than the influences the practice and development of physics far more than the .
+In other words, the social sciences have not adopted mathematical forms to articulate the problems proper to their fields.
+This is probably because many social scientists do not conceive of the possibility of regulating the understanding, or lack the proof of the validity of *a priori* sciences.
+This is to be contrasted with physics, who has a tradition of advancing itself by means of the "venerable" Euclidean axiomatic system.

+She qualifies this by calling herself a physicist.

 # Feynman's insufficient classification of Euclidean science as an axiomatic system

 It suffices to say that Lobachevskian geometry is equally an axiomatic system, and is applied in no science which deals with empirical laws.
 Wouldn't this even be considered imprudent to try?
 Let's take note that in Einstein's special relativity, the Lorentz transformations convert the values along the three axes of a Gaussian system, into their corresponding values in the local, Euclidean system of coordinates.
 Doubtless this is because Newtonian mechanics are articulated with recourse to Euclidean propositions.
 Even the validity of Lagrangian mechanics, in its articulation of the formal mathematical character of experience, is dependent on Euclidean axiomatic science.
 The validity of the theory of special relativity is contingent upon the two systems [Gaussian, Euclidean] being interchangeable in their capacity to arithmetically regulate phenomena -- and *commensurably*.

-ertainly pIt wasn't just this: during the interview conducted by an interlocutor struggling to prove his competence, and recorded with totally unnecessary camera movement, she stated that the application of mathematics has a greater bearing on the practice of physics as a living science than the influences the practice and development of physics far more than the .
-In other words, the social sciences have not adopted mathematical forms to articulate the problems proper to their fields.
-This is probably because many social scientists do not conceive of the possibility of regulating the understanding, or lack the proof of the validity of *a priori* sciences.
-This is to be contrasted with physics, who has a tradition of advancing itself by means of the "venerable" Euclidean axiomatic system.

-She qualifies this by calling herself a physicist.

 # The common conception of mathematics